The best rugged laptops in 2025

 Reasons to avoid

 Not interested in specialist rugged laptops, with their weird looks, bulk shape, and extreme weight?
-If you simply want a 'normal' laptop with more protection than usual, you can have your cake and eat it, sort of, with the LG Gram 17, which is one of our favourite 17-inch laptops
+If you simply want a 'normal' laptop with more protection than usual, you can have your cake and eat it, sort of, with the LG Gram 17, which is one of our favourite 17-inch laptops.

 Looking at the image above, you might think this sleek-looking laptop has ended up on the wrong list.
-It's super-sleek, at just 17.8mm thick, so you'd expect it to be pretty fragile.
+It's super-sleek, so you'd expect it to be pretty fragile.
 However, the full metal body is made from the same magnesium alloy used as aircraft material.
 And that means it meets the MIL-STD 810G military standard, protecting it from everything from shock and dust to extreme temperatures, although not to the same level as the devices above.

-LG hasn't actually shared much in the way of specific information about the LG Gram 17's ruggedness.
+Overall, though, LG hasn't actually shared much in the way of specific information about the LG Gram 17's ruggedness.
 And we're not about to start jumping on ours, or sticking it into the oven, just to find out.
 But we can assure you that it is a fantastic laptop in general.

 The best rugged laptop for military operations